Sarah Wales Jones Burton

-Sarah "Sallie" Wales Jones Burton Joyner (Note: Some records show her name as Sarah Welch Jones Burton or Sally Welsh Jones Burton) (October 19, 1791 – January 24, 1872) was an American society hostess who served as First Lady of North Carolina from 1824 to 1827 as the wife of Governor Hutchins Gordon Burton.
+Sarah Wales Jones Burton Joyner (Note: Some records show her name as Sarah Welch Jones Burton or Sally Welsh Jones Burton) (October 19, 1791 – January 24, 1872) was an American society hostess who served as First Lady of North Carolina from 1824 to 1827 as the wife of Governor Hutchins Gordon Burton.
 During her husband's administration, she hosted Gilbert du Motier, Marquis de Lafayette and Senator Martin Van Buren in North Carolina.
 After becoming a widow in 1836, she married a second time to the planter Andrew Joyner.

 Early life and family

 Burton was born Sarah Wales Jones on October 19, 1781 to Willie Jones and Mary Montfort at "The Grove", their large plantation in Halifax, North Carolina.
 Her father was an American Revolutionary patriot, statesman, and wealthy planter.
 Her mother was the daughter of planter and Masonic Grand Master Joseph Montfort.
 Burton's sister, Mary Burke "Patsy" Jones, was the wife of U.S. Senator John Wayles Eppes.
 Burton grew up at "The Grove" and was one of thirteen children.